-- Your Panhard Rod length may not be correct, and therefore the axle is not centered under the car. - The control arm bushings may be deformed.
-Make sure they are all in good shape. - If you have aftermarket control arms, check their length.
-We've tested control arms from other companies that were not made to the correct length, or even the same length side to side - this will skew the axle under the car. - If you have an adjustable-length control arm, make sure the length is set evenly side to side. - Inspect your torque boxes and upper arm mounts for cracks.
-If there are cracks, the car has been badly stressed, and that may be the source of the problem. - Check your lower control arm pivot bolt mounting holes.
-We have seen them incorrectly placed by Ford, both on the axle and on the chassis.
+- Your Panhard Rod length may not be correct. - The control arm bushings may be deformed.
+Make sure they are all in good shape. - If you have aftermarket or adjustable-length control arms, check their length.
+We've tested control arms from other companies that were not made to the correct length, or even the same length side to side - this will skew the axle under the car. - Inspect your torque boxes and upper arm mounts for cracks.
+If there are cracks, the car has been badly stressed, and that may be the source of the problem.